Great! You have all your home videos as digital files!

 Whether your TV can read the MP4 video file

 Let's talk about the drive format.
 There are two types of USB drive formats we will discuss for video files, exFAT and NTFS.
 We format our USB drives as exFAT to be compatible with both PC and Mac computers.
-The exFAT format will also work on many smart TVs, but not all.
+The exFAT format will also work on most smart TVs, but not all.